Start the conversation

 He could be purchasing water rights, investing in water-rich farmlands, or investing in water utilities.

 But the fact that Burry was so successful in his housing market bet gives him credibility that he can recognize a profit opportunity everyone else is missing…

-No one has a crystal ball and with the onset of coronavirus, it's impossible to know for sure if water stock prices will go up in 2020.
+No one has a crystal ball, and it's impossible to know for sure if water stock prices will go up in 2021.